7imeout/CSC231-AutoGrader/README.md

 ~$ python3 diff.py -vm
 ```

-How to Use it
+How to Use
 -------------
+1. Run the following command in shell:  ``` ~$ python3 diff.py```.
+Initial run will detect the lack of required working directory structures and run some setup without grading anything.
-1. Download "ALL" student submissions as a ZIP archive from **PolyLearn**.
+2. Download "ALL" student submissions as a ZIP archive from **PolyLearn**.
-2. Unzip the archive, and place individual submission folders, usually named something like `Firstname_Lastname_123456_assignsubmission_file_` into the appropriate `labXX` directory under `/submissions`.
+3. Unzip the archive, and place individual submission folders, usually named something like `Firstname_Lastname_123456_assignsubmission_file_` into the appropriate `labXX` directory under `/submissions`.
-3. Run the following command in shell:  ``` ~$ python3 diff.py [-vm] ```
+4. Run the following command in shell:  ``` ~$ python3 diff.py [-vm] ```.
+This is to actually run auto-grade. `-vm` is optional.
-4. The script should run, and when it finishes without encountering any unexpected errors, you should see text files generated under `/results` directory, and a grading result summarized in a CSV file under `/csv`.
+5. When the script finishes execution without encountering any unexpected errors, you should see text files generated under `/results` directory, and a grading result summarized in a CSV file under `/csv`.

 > **Note:**

 > - Student submission that causes runtime error during MATLAB run will simply cause the student's output to include the MATLAB error message.
 > - If a student's output matched the reference output 100%, **True** will be shown on the CSV.
 If there was *any* mismatch, **False** will be shown.
 If there was no submission for the given lab, no entry will be shown.
-> - To further investigate the cause of any mismatches, I recommend using `diff`, or [diffchecker.com](https://diffchecker.com)
+> - To further investigate the cause of any mismatches, I recommend using `diff`, or [diffchecker.com](https://diffchecker.com).

 Known Issues
 -------------